HL7/davinci-pdex-plan-net/fsh/ig-data/input/pagecontent/1_implementation.md

 <p>When querying and reading the Plan-Net Profiles defined in this IG, Must Support on any profile data element <strong>SHALL</strong> be interpreted as follows:</p>
 <h5>Health Plan API Requirements</h5>
 <ul>
-<li>Health Plan API actors <strong>SHALL</strong> be capable of populating all data elements as part of the query results.</li>
+<li>Health Plan API actors <strong>SHALL</strong> be capable of populating all Must Support data elements as part of the query results.</li>
-<li>In situations where information on a particular data element is not present and the cardinality is 0.. , the Health Plan API actors <strong>SHALL NOT</strong> include the data elements in the resource instance returned as part of the query results.</li>
+<li>In situations where information on a particular Must Support data element is not present and the cardinality is 0.. , the Health Plan API actors <strong>SHALL NOT</strong> include the data elements in the resource instance returned as part of the query results.</li>
 <li>In situations where information on a particular data element is not present and the cardinality is &gt;0.. <strong>SHALL</strong>&nbsp;send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or use the dataAbsentReason extension.</li>
 </ul>
 <h5>Application Requirements</h5>
 <ul>
-<li>Application actors&nbsp;<strong>SHALL</strong> be capable of processing resource instances containing the data elements without generating an error or causing the application to fail.</li>
+<li>Application actors&nbsp;<strong>SHALL</strong> be capable of processing resource instances containing the Must Support data elements without generating an error or causing the application to fail.</li>
 <li>Application actors <strong>SHOULD</strong> be capable of displaying the data elements for human use or storing the information for other purposes.</li>
-<li>When querying Health Plan API actors, Application actors <strong>SHALL</strong>&nbsp;interpret missing data elements within resource instances as data not present in the Health Plan API actors system.</li>
+<li>When querying Health Plan API actors, Application actors <strong>SHALL</strong>&nbsp;interpret missing Must Support data elements within resource instances as data not present in the Health Plan API actors system.</li>
-<li>Consumer App actors&nbsp;<strong>SHALL</strong>&nbsp;be able to process resource instances containing data elements asserting missing information.</li>
+<li>Consumer App actors&nbsp;<strong>SHALL</strong>&nbsp;be able to process resource instances containing Must Support data elements asserting missing information.</li>
 </ul>
 <h4><a id="relationship-to-us-core"></a>Client Detection of Updates Directory Content</h4>
 <p>Each profile in this guide requires that the lastUpdate timestamp be provided as part of the profile's data content.&nbsp; Clients that cache query results can track additions or modifications to directory content through queries that filter content using the _lastUpdated search parameter.&nbsp; Clients should periodically check that data cached from past queries has not been deleted by querying for the same elements by _id.</p>
-<h4><a id="relationship-to-us-core"></a>Relationship to US Core</h4>
-<p>This guide used a corresponding US Core profile as its base profile in all cases where such a profile existed and wasn't in conflict with the Payer data models supporting a provider directory (i.e. Location, Organization and Practitioner).
-Conflicts prevented the use of the USCore PractitionerRole profile, but all compatible aspects of the USCore PractitionerRole profile were retained in the corresponding Plan-Net profile.</p>
 <h4><a id="general-security-considerations"></a>General Security Considerations</h4>
-<p>&nbsp;</p>
+<strong>NO CONTENT</strong>
 <h3><a name="Representing"></a>Representing and Searching Provider Directory Data</h3>
 <p>It is important for payers to use the Plan-Net profiles consistently in order to achieve true interoperability of directory information among payers.
-The intent. of this section is to provide examples of the canonical use of the profiles provided in this IG that will guide implementers towards the consistent use of these profiles that will enable 3rd party applications to search the data.&nbsp; The Plan-Net design is based around the following types of searches.</p>
+The intent of this section is to provide examples of the canonical use of the profiles provided in this IG that will guide implementers towards the consistent use of these profiles that will enable 3rd party applications to search the data.&nbsp; The Plan-Net design is based around the following types of searches.</p>
 <table style="border-color: Black;" border="3" width="947">
 <tbody>
 <tr>